 About one in four adults have OSA, and most OSA sufferers remain undiagnosed and untreated.

-What happens if obstructive sleep apnea is not treated?
+- What happens if obstructive sleep apnea is

 If OSA is untreated, individuals are at risk for: